Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio | All 4 APIs       | 40           | 30                         | 100        | 196.1          | 763 | 1891.95  | 3593     |
 | Login Scenerio | All 4 APIs       | 40           | 30                         | 500        | 261.6          | 598 | 1627     | 1971     |

-**Below are the APIs invoked: **
-- /resources/
-- /auth/realms/sunbird/protocol/openid-connect/auth
-- /auth/realms/sunbird/login-actions/authenticate
-- /resources
+**Takeaway**

+50+ users can signup / login every second with 2 Keycloak nodes.
+A 50% drop as compared to 4 Keyclaok nodes.

-### 5. Learner service APIs being invoked with 2 keycloak nodes:
+### 5. Few more apis invoked with 2 Keycloak nodes

-   * These were captured after optimizations were applied to the individual APIs.
+* These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 1 hashing
 * Each API was invoked directly on domain url
-   * Each API test was run for at least 15 mins
-   * Infrastructure used in this run:
+* Infrastructure changes done in this run:
-- 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
-- 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
-- 2 Keyclaok Nodes (2 vcpus, 8 GiB memory)
+  - 2 Keycloak Nodes (2 vcpus, 8 GiB memory)
-- Postgres - 4 vCPU
-- 8 Learner Service Replicas
-- 12 Proxy Replicas
-- 6 Kong Replicas
-- 8 Player Service Replicas

 | API                               | URL used in Test                                   | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg (ms) |
 |-----------------------------------|----------------------------------------------------|--------------|----------------------------|------------|----------------|----------|